ceph/ceph-medic/docs/source/index.rst

 .. note::
    This is the same ssh config required by ansible.
 If you've used ``ceph-ansible`` to deploy your cluster then your nodes are most likely already configured for this type of ssh access.
-If that is the case, using the same user that was performed the initial deployment would be easiest.
+If that is the case, using the same user that performed the initial deployment would be easiest.

 To provide your ssh config you must use the ``--ssh-config`` flag and give it a path to a file that defines your ssh configuration.
 For example, a file like